vlasta81/MinMenu/README.md

 - Clicking a menu item launches the corresponding program/file.
 - The menu automatically closes after selection or when it loses focus.
 - The application window is invisible; only the menu is shown.
+- **You can pin the application to the Windows taskbar and use it similarly to "Quick Launch" – the menu is then available directly from the taskbar.**

 ## Installation